zellat451/pyjump/README.md

 4. You can use the button `Edit Whitelist` to see what's registered in the whitelist.
    	- You can also add folders manually, but be careful with that.
 They will be deleted the next time you scan the whitelist.
 	- You can also remove folders manually, but be careful with that.
 They will be added the next time you scan the whitelist.
-		- Also, deleting a Whitelist entry will delete all associated files from the database.
    	- Folders have many information.
 What interests you is `Type`.
 It can take many values:
 		- `j`: Jump.
 This is the default type.
 It means that the folder is a jump folder.
 All files found in this folder will be uploaded to the `Jumps` list.
 		- `s`: Story.
 Thsi is the default type if the folder's `Name` contains the keywords defined in appsettings.json.
 This means that the folder is a story folder.
 All files found in this folder will be uploaded to the `Stories` list.